oliverburrus/iNat_Visualizations/README.md

 3 - Make a Shiny App dashboard to streamline the process and make it so anyone can use these features, not just those who know how to code.

+4 - Merge to iNat API v2

-4 - And many many more cool graphs for your data!
+5 - And many many more cool graphs for your data!